-The Group also assessed the impact of MeDirect Group on the climate.
 The direct impact of MeDirect operation is not material as the Group mainly operates in digital channels and its greenhouse gas emissions and resources consumption are limited.
 The impact is mainly indirect through financing clients from the sectors highly contributing to the climate change or through green financing.